bhpayne/sourcecode-analysis/python/README.md

 The file `static_offline_python_analysis.py` consumes one or more folders or files and then analyses the API of each .py file.

+_why this script might be useful_: If you have a collection of Python scripts and want a snapshot of the API, the JSON file contains that snapshot.
+Unlike the text files produced by Sphinx, the JSON file contains only functions, classes, and associated arguments.
+That way, when you release the next version of your code, you can take another snapshot of the API and then diff the old JSON with the new JSON, answering the question, "What changed in the API since the previous release?"

 `static_offline_python_analysis.py` uses Python's Abstract Syntax Tree (AST);
 see <https://docs.python.org/3/library/ast.html>
 and <https://greentreesnakes.readthedocs.io/en/latest/>